Maori music royalty deal welcomed

 Ms Mohi told Waatea News that contemporary Reo Maori musicians struggle to get wider airplay, but the chance to get some income from iwi radio play could encourage the production of more material.

 She said it's a fantastic boost for Maori artists, particularly those who perform in Maori.

-Next story in National: Nominees announced for Silver Scroll award
+Next story in New Zealand: Nominees announced for Silver Scroll award

 Copyright © 2010, Radio New Zealand